git authentication specify user and email: jbcodeforce or I22Scode

 Because a branch in Git is in actuality a simple file that contains the 40 character SHA-1 checksum of the commit it points to, branches are cheap to create and destroy.

-If you need to apply fix to existing master branch, do a git checkout master and the local working directory is exactly the way it was before you started working on the branch.
+If you need to apply fix to existing main branch, do a git checkout main and the local working directory is exactly the way it was before you started working on the branch.
 Then add a new branch as hotfix, work on the code, and proceed to merge it back to the main branch using git merge.

 When you try to merge one commit with a commit that can be reached by following the first commit’s history, Git simplifies things by moving the pointer forward because there is no divergent work to merge together — this is called a "fast forward".